 Ways to Get Involved!

 Student organizations foster fun and friendships along with community and professional involvement.
-For a listing all student organizations at the University of Cincinnati, head to Student Activities and Leadership Development.
+For a listing all student organizations at the University of Cincinnati, head to Center for Student Involvement.
 The College of Allied Health Sciences offers the following undergraduate and graduate student organizations:

 Undergraduate Student Organizations